Werkspot/message-bus/README.md

 The message to be delivered can be anything and the destination can be specified by any string.

-A chain of middlewares can be configured (DeliveryChain), and the message will go through all those middlewares allowing us to validate the message, start and commit a transaction, replace the destination according to some criteria, perform some logging, or whatever we need to to before and/or after delivering the message.
+A chain of middlewares can be configured (DeliveryChain), and the message will go through all those middlewares allowing us to do various things, like validating the message, start and commit a transaction, replace the destination according to some criteria, perform some logging, or whatever we need to to before and/or after delivering the message.

 ## Why this project exists